rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 ```
 *Listing 2.
 Names before types explain more, faster*

-### 🗣️ Expressive and readable
+### 🗣️ Expressive and Readable

-This emphasis on readability continues throughout the language, which I really appreciate.
-Kotlin offers a huge toolbox for you as a developer to choose from, and you can use it to create really expressive code.
+This emphasis on readability continues throughout the language, which I  appreciate.
+Kotlin offers a huge toolbox for you as a developer to choose from, and you can use it to create expressive code.

 The offerings of Kotlin are so vast, that I cannot possibly name all of them here.
 Some of the standout features that I can hardly do without anymore are: